Company of the Year Awards Criteria

 • Key Metrics (1-10 points)

 Detail what key metrics have you used to measure whether this innovation is successful?
-I.e., does it save money, makes things faster, generate more revenue?
+I.e., does it save money, make things faster, and generate more revenue?

 • Why should your Innovation win?
 (1-10 points)